manya13gureja/crochetprogram/README.md

 # Make your own visuals
 You can clone the repo and run the program easily in any code editor.
-Make sure to install the 'tidyverse' package, if you don't have it already.
+Make sure to install the 'tidyverse' package, if you don't have it already:

-`install.packages("tidyverse")'
+*install.packages("tidyverse")*

 # Save the visuals
 Like the pattern formed?
 These lines helps you save the output

 ggsave("choose_a_name.png", height = 5, width = 5, units = "in", dpi = 800)

 ggsave("choose_a_name.png", height = 5, width = 5, units = "in", dpi = 800